vitest-dev/vitest/docs/config/index.md

 - **Default:** `false`
 - **CLI:** `--browser`, `--browser=<name>`

 Run Vitest in a browser.
-If browser name is specified, Vitest will run tests using `webdriverio`, otherwise it will open your default browser.
+If the browser name is specified, Vitest will run tests using `webdriverio`, otherwise, it will open your default browser.

 ::: tip NOTE
 Read more about testing in a real browser in the [guide page](/guide/browser).
 :::

 ::: warning
-This is experimental feature.
+This is an experimental feature.
 Breaking changes might not follow semver, please pin Vitest's version when using it.
 :::

 ### browserOptions